UltraEngine/Documentation/Lua/Green.md

 ## Returns

-Returns the alpha component of the color.
+Returns the green component of the color.

 ## Example